-Skip-the-line tickets are almost essential to see the Vatican Museum with Sistine Chapel and the Colosseum while tours get priority access at St Peter’s Basilica.
+Skip-the-line tickets are essential to visit top sights in Rome such as the Vatican Museum with the Sistine Chapel, the Colosseum, and Borghese Gallery while only some tours will give priority access to St Peter’s Basilica in Rome.

 Skip-the-line timeslot admission tickets are the only sensible way to see the Vatican Museum and Sistine Chapel.
-The very small surcharge is absolutely worth it to avoid queuing in line for hours.
+The surcharge is absolutely worth it to avoid queuing in line for hours.

-A great option to see especially the Sistine Chapel is to take an early morning or evening guided tour but these come at a price, especially for the fantastic Wake-up-the-Vatican tour when the museum and the Sistine Chapel actually are empty.
+A great option to see especially the Sistine Chapel is to take an early morning tour before the museum is open to all visitors.
+Evening guided tours on many Friday and Saturday nights are also at less busy times.

 Guided tours are a good option for fast access.
 Many use routes available only to tours to reach the Sistine Chapel faster and without the crowds inside the museum – the Sistine Chapel is still likely to be packed though.
 Tour members may stay inside the museum until closing time while some use the quick entry door to St Peter’s to skip the long security lines.

-See Buy the Best Skip-the-Line Tickets and Tours to See the Vatican Museum and Sistine Chapel for more information.
-The Sistine Chapel is included in all Vatican Museum tickets – there is no separate ticket or time-slot for the Sistine Chapel.
+→→ See Buy the Best Skip-the-Line Tickets and Tours to See the Vatican Museum and Sistine Chapel for more information.
+The Sistine Chapel is included in all Vatican Museum tickets – there are no separate tickets or time-slot reservations for the Sistine Chapel.

-If visiting St Peter’s without a tour ticket, it remains very sensible to arrive first thing in the morning.
-This is especially important if planning to climb the dome or visiting the crypt as it may involve further queuing later in the day.
+To avoid queueing, visit St Peter’s first thing in the morning — in peak season, many sensibly start queuing even half an hour before the checkpoints open.
+This is especially important if planning to climb the dome or to visit the crypt (grotto) as these may involve further queuing later in the day.

-See also Top Sights in Italy Require Advance Reservation Skip-the-Line Tickets for more popular tourist attractions in Italy that either require advance reservations, e.g. The Last Supper in Milan, or where time-slot tickets are a very wise investments, e.g. to enter the Uffizi gallery in Florence.
+See also Top Sights in Italy Require Advance Reservation Skip-the-Line Tickets for more popular tourist attractions in Italy that either require advance reservations, e.g. The Last Supper in Milan and Leaning Tower in Pisa, or where time-slot tickets are very wise investments, e.g. to enter the Uffizi and Accademia Gallery in Florence.